noellerobertson/noellerobertson/README.md

 ## :wave: Hi there!
 My name is Noelle Robertson.
 Welcome to my GitHub Page.

-I am a technology coordinator for a school district researching cybersecurity solutions/efficiency for the K12 sector, particularly those with low technology/cybersecurity budgets.

 ## 🔍 Current Research
 - 🧰 Building open source tools for K12 Tech Coordinators on a budget.
 - 🚪 Investigate proxy detection on a network, build accessible monitoring tool.